 Bournemouth University, Talbot Campus

-3 years (or 4 years with a 30-week placement) full-time
+3 years with an optional 8 week placement (or 4 years with a-30 week placement) full-time

-Computing, Fine Art, Graphic Design, Maths, Photography or Physics
+An Art, Design, Mathematics or Technology subject including Computing, Fine Art, Graphic Design, Maths, Photography, Physics

-For 2019 entry: 112 - 128 tariff points including a minimum of 2 A levels or equivalent including 32 points in a required subject.
-For more information check out our 2019 entry requirements.
+For September 2021 entry: 112 - 128 tariff points including a minimum of 2 A levels or equivalent including 32 points in one required subject.
+BTEC Extended Diploma: DMM in one required subject.
+A portfolio is also required in support of your application.
+For more information check out our full entry requirements.